 Across the Catchment, significant investment is made to protect and restore biodiversity assets in line with the objectives of the Biodiversity Strategy for the Goulburn Broken Catchment, Victoria 2010-2015 (the Biodiversity Strategy) (GB CMA 2010a).
-Projects and activities are undertaken by a broad range of organisations, including the Department of Sustainability and Environment (DSE), the Department of Primary Industries (DPI), Trust for Nature, Local Government, Yorta Yorta Nation Aboriginal Corporation (YYNAC), Taungurung Clans Aboriginal Corporation (TCAC) and communitybased natural resource management groups in the protection of biodiversity assets.
+Projects and activities are undertaken by a broad range of organisations, including the Department of Environment and Primary Industries (DEPI), Trust for Nature, Local Government, Yorta Yorta Nation Aboriginal Corporation (YYNAC), Taungurung Clans Aboriginal Corporation (TCAC) and communitybased natural resource management groups in the protection of biodiversity assets.

-Many communities have identified biodiversity assets in their local area and are working as individual landholders and/or collectively to protect and enhance these assets on both public and private land through activities including
+Many communities have identified biodiversity assets in their local area and are working as individual landholders and/or collectively to protect and enhance these assets on both public and private land through activities including regeneration and revegetation and weed management.
+Community groups including Landcare, Conservation Management Networks (CMNs), Committees of Management of Crown Land and community initiatives including the Superb Parrot and Regent Honeyeater Projects, all have a proud history across the Catchment in harnessing funding and community participation to protect and enhance biodiversity assets.